collinpikeusa/auto_vm/README.md

 ## Start ##

-On Mac/Ubuntu: `./packer build ubuntu-consul-template.json`.
+On Mac: `./packer build ubuntu.json`.
 Few minutes later `VM` directory will contain VirtualBox OVF file, which can be imported into VirtualBox as new VM.
 Login and password for it is `developer` and `developer123`.

 ## Makefile ##

-For linux users: `make all-linux`
-Everyone else needs to install VirtualBox and Packer from the site above.
+For debian-based linux users: `make all-linux` Everyone else needs to install VirtualBox and Packer from the site above.

+For Windows and other linux distros you must download VirtualBox and Packer(which needs golang) to use this repo.
+Once you have the requirements just do `make all`.